 As long as I can remember, I’ve been a mama’s girl.
 I dropped out of pre-school, and my mother was my safety net.
 She chose her battles and her strategies, and in the end I finished out the year.
-I remember her tucking me in each night with a “Good night, Sugarplum” or a “Good night, sleep tight.
+She tucked me in each night with a “Good night, Sugarplum” or a “Good night, sleep tight.
 Don’t let the bed bugs bite.”
-I remember her chauffeuring me back and forth to school each day and the aroma of banana bread awaiting in our kitchen.
-I remember changing clothes for dance lessons or gymnastics and jumping back in the car with mom.
-I remember when those lessons moved south by two hours to Amarillo during 5th and 6th grade and forty minutes northeast to Liberal during the 9th.
+She chauffeured me back and forth to school and home each day.
+The aroma of banana bread filled our kitchen.
+I would change clothes for dance lessons or gymnastics and jump back in the car with mom.
+Those lessons moved south by two hours to Amarillo during 5th and 6th grade and forty minutes northeast to Liberal during the 9th.
+Mom always drove.
+She never complained.
 How many hours did we spend together just the two of us?
 She was in my every audience at every recital, every swim meet, every school activity.
 And after my freshman year at OU when I found myself pregnant, she helped me move from my dorm into my first apartment and accompanied me to childbirth classes.
 Even though I lived five hours from home, she drove ten hours round trip each week and held my nineteen-year-old hand as I became a mom.

 My mother taught me unconditional love, stood by me during the best and worst of times, and prayed with me and for me non-stop.
 Somehow my best doesn’t seem to compare.